-"...yes.
+"...Yes.
 Yes, I'm worried.
 I called him, but he didn't pick up."

 Wilson remained silent at this statement.
 His worry had only increased now.
 It was unusual for House to ignore calls on his phone.
 The diagnostician may act flippant and uncaring towards his patient, but his phone rarely got the chance to ring more than once before he picked it up to see if there was something wrong with his patient of the week.

-Still, he couldn't keep his eyes from landing on the newest entrant of PPTH.
+Still, he couldn't keep his eyes from landing on the newest patient of PPTH.
 A man, covered in blood, broken, and near death.
-There was something familiar about the man.
+There was something familiar about him that Wilson couldn't place.
 The left side of his head was so completely caked in blood, and Wilson thought he saw what he guessed was brain matter.
 A crumpled, destroyed arm lay jammed against the gurney railing, and both of his legs looked equally damaged.
-He couldn't help his eyes watering slightly.
-That man no doubt had a family, had a life, a job, people who loved him-
+Wilson felt a surge of compassion; it wasn't likely he would make it through the night, with injuries like that–